wwoods/git-results/README.md

 * stdout
 * stderr
 * A meta-information file git-results-message, containing:
-    * The git tag that marks the experiment
+    * The git tag that marks the experiment.
-    * The message entered when the experiment was ran
+    * The message entered when the experiment was ran.
-    * The contents of `git-results-run` and `git-results-build` (and, if it exists, `git-results-progress`
+    * The contents of the `run` and `build` commands from `git-results.cfg`.
     * The starting timestamp, total duration, and whether or not the program exited successfully.
-* Any files created during the execution of `git-results-run`
+* Any files created during the execution of the run command.

-(can also be executed as `git results project/results/a` from the git root; the path to `git-results-run` determines the working directory)
+(can also be executed as `git results project/results/a` from the git root; the path to `git-results.cfg` determines the working directory)

 ## Comparing code from two experiments